pearcej/complex/ThinkComplexity/_sources/Evolution/Mutation.rst

-Figure ?? shows the results of 10 simulations with mutation and differential survival and reproduction.
+:ref:`Figure 12.3 <mean_fig_over_time>` shows the results of 10 simulations with mutation and differential survival and reproduction.
 In every case, the population evolves toward the location with maximum fitness.

+.. _num_oc:

 .. figure:: Figures/figure_12.4.png
     :align: center

     Figure 12.4: Number of occupied locations over time for 10 simulations with mutation and differential survival and reproduction.

-To measure diversity in the population, we can plot the number of occupied locations after each time step.
-Figure ?? shows the results.
+To measure diversity in the population, we can plot the number of occupied locations after each time step. :ref:`Figure 12.4 <num_oc>` shows the results.
 We start with 100 agents at the same location.
 As mutations occur, the number of occupied locations increases quickly.

 When an agent discovers a high-fitness location, it is more likely to survive and reproduce.
 Agents at lower-fitness locations eventually die out.
 Over time, the population migrates through the landscape until most agents are at the location with the highest fitness.